jlfaucher/executor/README.md

         ( (lambda (a) (a a))
           (lambda (x) (f (lambda (v) ((x x) v)))))))

-The call-by-value is implemented as a method on the class Doer (no function passed as argument, self is directly the function).
+The call-by-value is implemented as a method on the class RoutineDoer (no function passed as argument, self is directly the function).

-    ::class Doer
+    ::class RoutineDoer
     ::method Y
     f = self
     return {use arg a ; return a~(a)} ~ {